 It is required by the Law!
 If you want to avoid hefty penalties for not following ADA guidelines, you must make sure that every directional sign in your facility that points towards a public facility should be ADA compliant.
 The government runs routine inspections to make sure that businesses are using ADA compliant signs on their premises.
 Also, having ADA directional signs in your facility shows that you do not discriminate against those who are facing disabilities.
 This makes a positive impact on your brand’s image as customers feel safe which makes your brand trustworthy.
 This also opens business opportunities as people facing disabilities prefer places where they feel more comfortable and have better accessibility.

 There are different types of ADA signs that are designed for disabilities like visual impairment or people who are on wheelchairs.
-Some of these signs have pictograms to show whether a restroom is wheelchair compatible, or directional signs towards wheelchair ramps, elevators, and more.
+Some of these signs have pictograms to show whether a bathroom or restroom is wheelchair compatible, or directional signs towards wheelchair ramps, elevators, and more.
 We completely understand each of these requirements and how a facility should design its signage to make sure it compliments its interiors as well.

 For any signage requirements in Charlotte, NC, we would be happy to become your local partner.
 Contact us today to receive a free quote!